LeGoffMael/insta_assets_picker/README.md

 The ability to take a photo from the camera must be handled on your side, but the picker is now able to refresh the list and select the new photo.
 New [examples](https://github.com/LeGoffMael/insta_assets_picker/tree/main/example/lib/pages/camera) have been written to show how to manage this process with the [camera](https://pub.dev/packages/camera) or [wechat_camera_picker](https://pub.dev/packages/wechat_camera_picker) package.

+### Video

+Video are now supported on version `3.0.0`.
+You can pick a video asset and select the crop area directly in the picker.
+However, as video processing is a heavy operation it is not handled by this package.
+Which means you must handle it yourself.
+If you want to preview the video result, you can use the `InstaAssetCropTransform` which will transform the Image or VideoPlayer to fit the selected crop area.

+The example app has been updated to support videos (+ camera recording) and shows [how to process the video](https://github.com/LeGoffMael/insta_assets_picker/tree/main/example/lib/post_provider.dart#L84) using [ffmpeg_kit_flutter](https://pub.dev/packages/ffmpeg_kit_flutter).

 ## ✨ Credit